If you're looking for Mexican food — good, authentic Mexican food — south Tucson is a great place to find it.

 Stand out items include shrimp skewers, grilled octopus served with garlic, celery, and green chili, and of course, the famous bacon-wrapped shrimp stuffed with cream cheese on a bed of french fries.

-In addition to the location on Valencia, Casa Valencia also recently opened a second location on Campbell Avenue.
+In addition to the location on Valencia, Casa Valencia has a second location on Campbell Avenue.

 South Fourth Avenue has Mexican restaurants on nearly every corner.